-The following adverse reactions have also occurred with phenothiazine derivatives: systemic lupus erythematosus-like syndrome, hypotension severe enough to cause fatal cardiac arrest, altered electrocardiographic and electroencephalographic tracings, altered cerebrospinal fluid proteins, cerebral edema, asthma, laryngeal edema, and angioneurotic edema; with long-term use – skin pigmentation, and lenticular and corneal opacities.
+The following adverse reactions have also occurred with phenothiazine derivatives: systemic lupus erythematosus-like syndrome, hypotension severe enough to cause fatal cardiac arrest, altered electrocardiographic and electroencephalographic tracings, altered cerebrospinal fluid proteins, cerebral edema, asthma, laryngeal edema, and angioneurotic edema; with long-term use-skin pigmentation, and lenticular and corneal opacities.

 Fluphenazine Tablets Dosage and Administration

 The smallest amount that will produce the desired results must be carefully determined for each individual, since optimal dosage levels of this potent drug vary from patient to patient.
-In general, the oral dose has been found to be approximately two to three times the parenteral dose of fluphenazine.
+In general, the oral dose has been found to be approximately 2 to 3 times the parenteral dose of fluphenazine.
 Treatment is best instituted with a low initial dosage, which may be increased, if necessary, until the desired clinical effects are achieved.
 Therapeutic effect is often achieved with doses under 20 mg daily.
 Patients remaining severely disturbed or inadequately controlled may require upward titration of dosage.
 Daily doses up to 40 mg may be necessary; controlled clinical studies have not been performed to demonstrate safety of prolonged administration of such doses.

-When symptoms are controlled, dosage can generally be reduced gradually to daily maintenance doses of 1 to 5 mg, often given as a single daily dose.
+When symptoms are controlled, dosage can generally be reduced gradually to daily maintenance doses of 1 mg to 5 mg, often given as a single daily dose.
 Continued treatment is needed to achieve maximum therapeutic benefits; further adjustments in dosage may be necessary during the course of therapy to meet the patient’s requirements.

-For geriatric patients, the suggested starting dose is 1 to 2.5 mg daily, adjusted according to the response of the patient.
+For geriatric patients, the suggested starting dose is 1 mg to 2.5 mg daily, adjusted according to the response of the patient.

 How is Fluphenazine Tablets Supplied